craftercms/docs/source/system-administrators/search/index.rst

 Solr Configuration
 ------------------

-Crafter Search is build to take advantage of the ``dynamicField`` feature in Solr, this allows you to create your content types and Solr will easily understand if the fields need to be converted to a certain type.
-Additionally you can customize the Solr configuration in case you need more advanced features such as spellchecking and stemming.
+Crafter Search is build to take advantage of Solr's ``dynamicField`` to produce indexes with minimal schema definition.
+Since Crafter Search uses Solr out of the box with some small changes (Crafter Search has it's own config set used to create new cores, called ``crafter_configs``, which is just a ``basic_configs`` config set with some additional fields), you can perfectly customize the Solr configuration in case you need more advanced features such as spellchecking and stemming.

 Official Solr Guides
  - `Schema Design <https://lucene.apache.org/solr/guide/6_6/documents-fields-and-schema-design.html#documents-fields-and-schema-design>`_
  - `Instance Configuration <https://lucene.apache.org/solr/guide/6_6/the-well-configured-solr-instance.html#the-well-configured-solr-instance>`_

 ..
 WARNING::
-  If you are going to change the Solr schema make sure to keep the original definition for all fields used by Crafter Search, you can find a list of the field in the next section.
+  If you are going to change the Solr schema make sure to keep the original definition for all fields used by Crafter Search, you can find a list of the fields in the next section.

 ..
 NOTE::
-  If you change an existing field in the schema you will need to perform a reindex of the data to be sure that the changes are reflected in future searches.
+  If you change an existing field in the schema you will need to perform a re-index of the data to be sure that the changes are reflected in future searches.

 ----------------------------